idptools/metapredict/docs/usage/command-line.rst

     $ metapredict-graph-disorder /Users/thisUser/Desktop/interestingProteins.fasta -o /Users/thisUser/Desktop/DisorderGraphsFolder/ --disorder-threshold 0.5

-**Using the original metapredict network-**
+**Using a different metapredict network-**
-To use the original metapredict network, simply use the ``-v`` or ``--version`` flag and specify V1.
-You can also specify V2 or V3 here..
+To use the a different metapredict network, simply use the ``-v`` or ``--version`` flag and specify the netowork.
+You can also specify V2 here.
+V3 is the default network.

 **Example:**

 .. code-block:: bash

-    $ metapredict-graph-disorder /Users/thisUser/Desktop/interestingProteins.fasta -o /Users/thisUser/Desktop/DisorderGraphsFolder/ --disorder-threshold 0.5 -l
+    $ metapredict-graph-disorder /Users/thisUser/Desktop/interestingProteins.fasta -o /Users/thisUser/Desktop/DisorderGraphsFolder/ -v v1